CodeBando/CS370-Current-Emerging-Trends-in-CS/README.md

 <br>This is a Python class file that is utilized to represent the enviroment of the maze, defined as a matrix.
 It also handles the state of the maze as the agent navigates it, providing rewards for each movement. <br>

 * GameExperience.py
-<br> This is a Python class that is utized to store the episodes dur
+<br> This is a Python class that is utized to store the episodes during training and to be utilized through training for exploration.
+As the model completes its training, it can pull from this class to